google-deepmind/concordia/concordia/examples/one_more_song/README.md

 In one live Qwen8B check, Maya's first reply explicitly refused further singing and proposed a silent wave, with the edited goal verified in her action context.
-Her later reply and acceptance vote nevertheless contradicted that priority.
-This demonstrates a real intervention, not guaranteed coherent compliance;
-inspect the subsequent dialogue as well as the edited component.
+She later accepted an offer that did not explicitly name its singer.
+That ambiguous outcome does not prove she agreed to sing herself or consistently followed the changed priority.
+This demonstrates a real intervention, not guaranteed control: name the performer clearly and inspect the whole dialogue as well as the edited component.

 The standard controller's paused flag alone is not proof that a currently in-flight human/model action has finished; wait for the step boundary.
 The